HelpSeeker/CoubDownloader/README.md

 #### Direct coub links

 A link to a single coub (e.g. https://coub.com/view/123456).
 This is the most basic form of input and what the other input types boil down to once parsed.

+#### Stories

+Stories are user-made lists of coubs.
+They don't support sorting or any other advanced selection method.

+Story IDs (as seen in the URL) start with a 5 digit code, followed by the story's title.
+Code and title are separated by a dash.
+To specify a story as input you can either use the full ID (code + title) or just the code.

 #### Lists